No man should encroach on another's family or product.

-Statist theories can be devided into two groups depending on whether the encroachments are justified in terms of entitlement (democratism) or of consequences (political consequentialism).
+Statist theories can be divided into two groups depending on whether the encroachments are justified in terms of entitlement (democratism) or of consequences (political consequentialism).

 Pure democratist rhetoric is prominent in public political discourse, and many seem to think they believe it, but few seem to hold it very firmly.
 I regard it as nonsensical.
 See Democracy.

 (Political Consequentialism) "We should override producer's rights to achieve good outcomes."

 Such theories often start with sound moral intuitions, aspirations to improve society and suchlike, and it is to be expected that following such intuitions will generally aid rather than hindering our cultural task, since both are God-given.
 So if any of the alleged grounds for overriding producer's right seemed weighty enough I should reexamine my kataskeuan intuition.